Funny March Madness Bracket Names: Hilarious Picks For Your NCAA Tournament Pool

 A number of people are also sharing their funny NCAA Tournament bracket names on Twitter, including the punny “Hoops… I Did It Again.”
 Another suggested “Final Fourgasm.”

-To give mor of a guideline to picking the best 2017 NCAA Tournament bracket name, Slate offers a list of the ones that are a bit overdone.
+To give more of a guideline to picking the best 2017 NCAA Tournament bracket name, Slate offers a list of the ones that are a bit overdone.
 Using a list of the names already submitted to ESPN.com’s Tournament Challenge, the report found that people tend to love bragging about their skills in picking upsets.

 “On Monday morning I downloaded all 156,200 team names that had already been registered in ESPN.com’s Tournament Challenge.
 The most popular name chosen by those who had customized their bracket?
 Upset City.
 After that, Upsets.
 Followed by the underwhelming Chalk, Main Bracket, and Upset Bracket.”